 The most commonly performed gastric bypass surgery is the Roux-en-Y gastric bypass, in which staples are used to permanently close off part of the stomach to reduce the capacity of food a patient can consume at one time.
 Additionally, a Y-shaped piece of the upper intestine is attached to this small stomach pouch.
 As a result, food from the stomach bypasses the initial sections of the intestine, which would normally absorb calories and nutrients after eating.

 Sleeve Gastrectomy is a type of restrictive weight loss operation.
 It reduces the amount of food you can eat by reducing the size of the stomach.
 A thin vertical sleeve, or narrow section of the stomach, is created by using a stapling device, removing the rest of the stomach.
 Populations of cells that may contribute in the stimulation of hunger are removed during this process.
 The remaining stomach “sleeve” is roughly the size of a small banana.
 This procedure limits the amount of food you can eat and helps you feel full sooner.
 It allows for normal digestion and absorption.
 Food consumed passes through the digestive tract in the usual order, allowing it to be fully absorbed in the body.

 The majority of weight loss sleeve gastrectomies performed today use a laparoscopic technique, which is considered minimally invasive.
 Laparoscopic surgery usually results in a shorter hospital stay, faster recovery, smaller scars, and less pain than open surgical procedures.

 With the Sleeve, there is no foreign object implanted within the body and no adjustments or “fills” are necessary.
 Also, since there is no malabsorptive component to the operation, nutritional deficiencies are uncommon.
-Weight loss from the Sleeve is similar to that of Gastric Banding, but is less than weight loss with Gastric Bypass.
+Weight loss from the gastric sleeve surgery Dubai is similar to that of Gastric Banding, but is less than weight loss with Gastric Bypass.